QuocAnh189/Sentiment_Analysis_EventHub/README.md

 3. Enter the text and submit it to get the sentiment prediction.

+### Running with Docker

+In project terminal run `docker-compose up --build` Test api in Postman with BASE_URL and GET METHOD: `http://127.0.0.1:5000/predict`

 ### Model Prediction Flow

 - **Tokenization & Padding**: Input text is tokenized using the pre-trained tokenizer and padded to match the expected input length of **241 tokens**.